-The longer you leave your money at work for you, the more exciting the numbers get.
+The longer you leave your money at work, the more exciting the numbers get.
 For example, imagine an investment of $10,000 at an annual rate of return of 8%.
-In 20 years, assuming no withdrawals, your $10,000 investment would grow to $46,610.
+Assuming you make no withdrawals, in 20 years your $10,000 investment would grow to $46,610.
 In 25 years, it would grow to $68,485, a 47% gain over the 20-year figure.
-After 30 years, your account would total $100,627.
-(Of course, these are hypothetical examples that do not reflect the performance of any specific investment and assume that no taxes are paid or withdrawals are made during that time.)
-If your workplace savings plan contributions are made pretax, as most people's are, compounding really becomes a powerful force.
-Not having to pay taxes from year to year on either your contributions or the compounded earnings helps your savings grow even faster (though you'll owe taxes on that money when you start withdrawing from your account).
+After 30 years, your account would total $100,627.2

-Diversify Your Investments
+Diversify Your Portfolio

 Take Advantage of Dollar Cost Averaging

-The accompanying graph illustrates how share price fluctuations can yield a lower average cost per share through dollar cost averaging.
-In this hypothetical example, ABC Company’s stock price is $30 a share in January, $10 a share in February, $20 a share in March, $15 a share in April, and $25 a share in May.
+Here's a graph that explains how using dollar cost averaging results in a lower average cost.
+In this hypothetical example, ABC Company’s stock price is $30 a share in January, $10 a share in February, $20 a share in March, $15 a share in April and $25 a share in May.
 If you invest $300 a month for 5 months, the number of shares you would buy each month would range from 10 shares when the price is at $30, to 30 shares when the price is $10.
 The average market price is $20 a share ($30+$10+$20+$15+$25 = $100 divided by 5 = $20).
 However, because your $300 bought more shares at the lower prices, the average purchase price is $17.24 ($300 x 5 months = $1,500 invested divided by 87 shares purchased = $17.24).
-In addition to potentially lowering the average cost per share, investing the same amount regularly automates your decision-making, and can help take emotion out of investment decisions.

 Stick to Your Strategy

-Work with a Professional
+Work With a Professional